MrKoopie/WP_ajaxfilter/README.md

 # WP_ajaxfilter

 This package is developed to be a part of a WordPress theme or plugin.
 By installing this code you can add an advanced filter without writing every piece of HTML, PHP, javascript and CSS code.
+The package is still in development and may not

 ## How to install
 Run the following command: